On the Risk of Cancelable Biometrics: Background

 where $\alpha$ is the nonlinear rate to be determined empirically.
-The final output is computed as $y = q(\phi_{ij}(\bm{x}))$.
-The non-linearity of $q(\cdot)$ allows the elimination of the correlation between the hash code and the original data.
-However, the high value of $\alpha$, which induces higher non-linearity and leads to a large distortion of the projected data, may deteriorate the matching performance.
+The final output is $y = q(\phi_{ij}(\bm{x}))$.
+The nonlinearity of $q(\cdot)$ allows the elimination of the correlation between the hash code and the original data.
+However, a high value of $\alpha$, which induces greater nonlinearity and leads to a large distortion of the projected data, may harm the matching performance.

 \Stress{Two-factor Protected Minutia Cylinder-Code (2PMCC)} \cite{ferrara20142pmcc} is a template protection scheme based on Protected Minutia Cylinder-Code (PMCC) \cite{ferrara2012noninvertiblepmcc} and the Minutia Cylinder-Code (MCC) \cite{cappelli2010minutiamcc} for fingerprints.
-The MCC is a local descriptor of each minutia, which encodes spatial and directional relationships between the minutia point and its neighborhood of radius.
-In PMCC, to achieve non-invertibility, the Karhunen-Loève transform \cite{fukunaga1993statistical} is applied to project the feature vector extracted from each cylinder, followed by a binarization step to generate the protected template.
-In \cite{ferrara2012noninvertiblepmcc}, the authors claim that the PMCC can preserve the cylinder distances in the transformed space although the original information is not present in the protected template.
-However, as the template generated from the PMCC algorithm can not be revoked, a revocable two-factor protection scheme, namely 2PMCC, is proposed in \cite{ferrara20142pmcc}.
-The non-invertibility of 2PMCC depends on PMCC, a secret $s$ and a dimension reduction parameter $k$.
-The non-invertibility of PMCC has been examined under two attacks \cite{feng2010fingerprintreconstruct}, namely, directly attacking the original template (type-I attack), and attacking a second template generated by different impressions from the same finger (type-II attack).
+The MCC is a local descriptor of each minutia and encodes spatial and directional relations between the minutia point and its neighborhood within a certain radius.
+In PMCC, to achieve non-invertibility, the Karhunen--Loève transformation \cite{fukunaga1993statistical} is applied to project the feature vector extracted from each cylinder, followed by a binarization step to generate the protected template.
+In \cite{ferrara2012noninvertiblepmcc}, it is claimed that the PMCC can preserve the distances of two templates, although the original information is not present in the protected template.
+However, as the template generated from the PMCC algorithm can not be revoked, a revokable two-factor protection scheme, namely 2PMCC, is proposed in \cite{ferrara20142pmcc}.
+The non-invertibility of 2PMCC depends on PMCC, a secret $s$, and a dimension reduction parameter $k$.
+The non-invertibility of PMCC has been examined under two attacks \cite{feng2010fingerprintreconstruct}, namely, directly attacking the original template (type-I attack) and attacking a second template generated by different impressions from the same finger (type-II attack).